 Fly to: There is an airport on all seven of the Canary Islands: Tenerife, Gran Canaria, Lanzarote, Fuerteventura, La Palma, La Gomera and El Hierro.
 Two airports serve northern and southern Tenerife.

-Flight time from UK: 4-4.5 hours
+Flight time from UK: Between four and four hours 30 minutes.

 Tourist Information: Further Canary Islands tourist information can be found at www.turismodecanarias.com